gopiteekenam/myspringbootproject/README.md

 ### What is this repository for? ###

-* Quick summary of the project
+* Quick summary of this project
 * Version 0.1
 * github project